daamcat/MyNotesOnCpp/ChapterInterview/7_RestPoints.md

 > Common *qualifier*s:
 > * `const`: The value can not be modified.
 > * `volatile`: The value may change unexpectedly.
+> * `mutable`: Allows data member to be modified even inside a `const` object!

 `volatile` tells the compiler: this variable can change anytime by something unexpected, for example some sensory info from hardware.
 So check the value before using it.
 Question: Doesn't the compiler do so for any normal variable?
 The answer seems to be negative!
 If the code is like:
 ```c++
 int x = 5;
 <some code without variable x>
 std::cout << x << std::endl;
 ```
 The compiler doesn't bother itself to make sure that x is still 5 and prints 5 at output.
 But if we write `volatile int x = 5;`, then the compiler checks the value every time the variable is used.
-So with `volatile` we tell compiler: Be careful of this variable and check it every time before using it. because it can change without you knowing it!
+So with `volatile` we tell compiler: Be careful of this variable and check it every time before using it, because it can change without you knowing it!
-> * `mutable`: Allows data member to be modified even inside a `const` object!